 Why do people take 5-HTP?

 5-HTP supplements may raise levels of serotonin in the brain.
 Some studies have found that 5-HTP supplements help relieve depression.
 Some research showed that 5-HTP worked as well as some antidepressants.

 There's no standard dose for 5-HTP.
-For depression, dosages range from 150 to 300 milligrams a day.
+For depression, dosages range from 150 to 300 milligrams a day, or sometimes even higher.
 Ask your doctor for advice.

 Can you get 5-HTP naturally from foods?